0%

 • Token Generation (Login):

-const token = jwt.sign({ username: user.username }, process.env.JWT_SECRET, { expiresIn: '1h' }); // Token expires in 1 hour
+const token = jwt.sign({ username: user.username }, process.env.JWT_SECRET, { expiresIn: '1h' }); // Token expires in 1 hour.
+Keep it relatively short.

 • Token Verification (Middleware):